najjark/Java_BlockBreaker_Game/README.md

 5. Added a power-up which makes the paddle smaller for a short time.
 6. Press P to pause the game.

-# Features Not Working Properly

-1. Gold ball awards 2 points for every block destroyed instead of 1.

 # New Java Classes Introduced

 1. [CreateBoard](src/main/java/brickGame/CreateBoard.java): Used to create blocks in the game.